 The False Claims Act is a federal whistleblower law that allows private individuals to file a lawsuit on behalf of the United States government (often referred to as a qui tam lawsuit).
 If successful, the whistleblower is awarded a reward of between 15% to 25% of the retrieved proceeds for confidentially disclosing fraud that results in a financial loss to the government.

-If you are aware of fraud against the government, we invite you to call our office to schedule a free, no-obligation consultation with experienced Seattle whistleblower attorney Stephen Teller.
-Steve can listen to the facts of your case and explain your legal options for reporting misconduct.
+If you are aware of fraud against the government, I invite you to call my office to schedule a free, no-obligation consultation.
+As an experienced Seattle whistleblower attorney, I can listen to the facts of your case and explain your legal options for reporting misconduct.

 What is a Paycheck Protection Program (PPP) Loan?